regreen/EMBD_public/embryocrop/README_embryocrop.md

 a.
 Save: If the image appears to be cropped properly with no areas of interest being cut off, press the space bar to save the image.
 b.
 X: If the image appears to have areas of interest cut off and you still wish to save the image, press X and the image will be saved with an X in front of the name to separate it from the others.
 c.
 Delete: If the image is not cropped properly or the embryo is not to your liking, press D to delete the cropped image.
 5. Once you have gone through all your images and determined whether you wish to save, x, or delete them, the program will then begin to save your images.
-The images will be saved to a subfolder named ìCroppedî in the Load Folder that was defined in Line 9 of the program.
+The images will be saved to a subfolder named ‚ÄúCropped‚Äù in the Load Folder that was defined in Line 9 of the program.